-Our schools will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff isno longer employed at the school.
+Our schools will ensure that any disciplinary proceedings against staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school.
 We recognise our legal duty to refer to the Disclosure Barring Service (DBS) and any other relevant professional body details of anyone who has harmed or poses a risk of harm to a child.
-For further details on the management of allegations against staff, please see Avanti Schools TrustSchool's Safer Recruitment Policy.
+For further details on the management of allegations against staff, please see Avanti Schools Trust School's Safer Recruitment Policy.

-As stated previously any serious issue with regards to allegations against a staffmember should be shared promptly with the Education Director and the Director of Inclusion.
+As stated previously any serious issue with regards to allegations against a staff member should be shared promptly with the Education Director and the Director of Inclusion.

-8. Physical Intervention/ Positive Intervention
+8. Physical Intervention/ Reasonable Force

-Avanti Schools Trust's policy on physical intervention and positive handling by staff is set out separately.
+Avanti Schools Trust's policy on physical intervention and reasonable force by staff is set out separately.
 It complies with the DfE's guidance on use of reasonable force.
 This policy states that staff may only use reasonable force, meaning no more force than is needed to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
 It is always unlawful to use force as a punishment.

-Principals and other authorised trained staff can use such force/restraint as is reasonable in the circumstances to conduct a search for the following prohibiteditems: knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, mobile phones or any article that hasbeen or is likely to be used to commit an offence, cause personal injury or damage property.
+Principals and other authorised trained staff can use such force as is reasonable in the circumstances to conduct a search for the following prohibited items: knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, mobile phones or any article that has been or is likely to be used to commit an offence, cause personal injury or damage property.